Lia Thomas is a trans woman competing for the University of Pennsylvania women’s swimming team, recently winning a national championship.

 Thomas is the fastest swimmer in the country in her events

 True and false.
-So far she has the fastest times amongst all women in the NCAA in the 200- and 500-free, and she’s top-10 in the 1,650-free.
+Headed into the NCAA Championships, Thomas had the fastest times amongst all women in the NCAA in the 200- and 500-free, and she was top-10 in the 100-free and 1,650-free.
 She has not set any national records.
+She has won a national championship in the 500-free.

 If you see information about Lia Thomas that is being shared publicly and looks questionable or suspicious, feel free to leave it in a comment below and Outsports will find the answer.